| Were

 with loose powder to help set and blend.
 Add mascara and brow

+pencil, as needed.
 Deep Set - Dust entire eyelid

 with a light, pale, tone to bring the eyes forward.
 You can intensify